 Upon admission, a student is a candidate for the Bachelor of Arts or Bachelor of Science degree in the major for which he or she indicated a preference.
-Entering freshmen must fulfill all the requirements for graduation contained in the St. John Fisher College catalog in effect in the year in which they enter the College.
+Entering first-year students must fulfill all the requirements for graduation contained in the St. John Fisher University catalog in effect in the year in which they enter the University.
 Transfer students must fulfill the requirements for graduation in effect when their transfer credit is evaluated.
-If graduation requirements change, students may choose any single subsequent catalog to satisfy their graduation requirements.
-College-wide policy changes with specific implementation dates may be exceptions.
+If academic requirements change, students may choose any single subsequent catalog to satisfy their graduation requirements.
+University-wide policy changes (such as the Core) with specific implementation dates may be exceptions.
 It is the student’s responsibility to know and fulfill all the requirements for the declared degree and major.

-Academic advice is offered to all students through freshman seminar, departmental and program advisors, as well as the Office of Academic Affairs.
+Academic advice is offered to all students through first-year seminar, departmental and program advisors, as well as the Center for Career and Academic Planning.
 Ultimately, the final responsibility for knowing and meeting all graduation requirements rests solely with the student.

-To earn a bachelor’s degree from St. John Fisher College, the student must:
+To earn a bachelor’s degree from St. John Fisher University, the student must:

 - Complete a minimum of 120 credits and have no incomplete grades.

-- Satisfy the residency requirement by earning at least 30 credits at St. John Fisher College.
+- Satisfy the residency requirement by earning at least 30 credits at St. John Fisher University.
 At least 30 of the last 36 credits must be earned in residence, unless waived in individual cases by the Academic Standing Committee.
-In addition to credit hours earned at St. John Fisher College, credits earned in approved study abroad programs will be considered in residence.
-Approved programs exist with Central College Abroad, the American Institute for Foreign Study, the Council on International Education Exchange, or the American University in Rome, Italy.
-Credits earned through St. John Fisher College’s Credit by Examination are considered in residence.
+In addition to credit hours earned at St. John Fisher University, credits earned in approved study abroad programs will be considered in residence.
+Credits earned through St. John Fisher University’s Credit by Examination are considered in residence.

 - Satisfy the degree requirements of the declared major.
 At least one-half of the required credits in the major must be completed in residence unless this requirement is waived in writing by the department chair and the provost or his designee.